bigboards/bb-stack-avans/README.md

 ## Big Data technologies

-We have packaged the most common technologies as a [BigBoards stack](http://hive.bigboards.io/#/library/stack/google-oauth2-103728492012393057640/bb-stack-avans).
+We have packaged the most common technologies as the [Avans introduction to Big Data stack](http://hive.bigboards.io/#/library/stack/google-oauth2-104831076958946284701/bb-stack-avans).
 With the click of a button you can install everything on your BigBoards device.
-Just head over to the [BigBoards Hive](http://hive.bigboards.io).
+Just head over to the [BigBoards Hive](http://hive.bigboards.io) and create an account.

 The technologies which you can use to build your end-to-end data pipeline, are: